certbot/certbot/README.rst

 In short: getting and installing SSL/TLS certificates made easy (`watch demo video`_).

-The Let's Encrypt Client is a tool that talks to the Let's Encrypt CA so you can comfortably and quickly get trusted TLS certificates that just work without warnings in every browser.
+The Let's Encrypt Client is a tool to automatically receive and install X.509 certificates to enable TLS on servers.
+The client will interoperate with the Let's Encrypt CA which will be issuing browser-trusted certificates for free beginning the summer of 2015.

 It's all automated: